wangonya/wangonya.com/content/blog/stretch-smart-goals.md

 picture.

 > "You get into this mindset where crossing things off your to-do list
-> becomes more important that asking yourself if you\'re doing the right
+> becomes more important that asking yourself if you're doing the right
 > things. - The book
 >
-> \"To-do lists are great if you\'re using them correctly.
+> \"To-do lists are great if you're using them correctly.
 But when
-> people say things like \'I sometimes write down easy items I can cross
+> people say things like 'I sometimes write down easy items I can cross
-> off right away, because it makes me feel good\', that\'s exactly the
+> off right away, because it makes me feel good', that's exactly the
 > _wrong_ way to create a to-do list.
-That signals you\'re using it for
+That signals you're using it for
 > mood repair, rather than to become productive.\" - Timothy Pychyl,
 > quoted in the book

-I think it\'s easier to fall into this trap than most of us would like to admit.
+I think it's easier to fall into this trap than most of us would like to admit.

 ### Combining SMART goals with Stretch goals